 Cambridge libraries provide access to electronic books, journals and databases (most require university login) via a huge number of third party publishers and content providers.
 Platforms are selected primarily for the content they host, although if a choice of suppliers is available then platform design and accessibility are taken into consideration.

 Some electronic resources - especially ebooks - are protected with Digital Rights Management (DRM) technologies.
-These technologies restrict how the resources can be used, and can be incompatible with assistive technology.
-Cambridge University Libraries has a policy of purchasing DRM-free ebooks where available, but there are many titles which are only sold with DRM.
+These technologies restrict how the resources can be used, and can be incompatible with assistive technology or with full printing (for people whose disability prevents them from reading from screens).
+Cambridge University Libraries has a policy of purchasing DRM-free ebooks where available, but there are many books which are only sold with DRM.
 If you cannot use an ebook purchased by the libraries due to a disability, we can try to obtain an accessible alternative for your own personal use via the Alternate Formats Service.

-Ebook Central (opens in new window) and VLeBooks (opens in new window) are two platforms which host of a lot of the ebooks you will find on reading lists and in iDiscover.
+Ebook Central (opens in new window), EBSCOhost (opens in new window) and VLeBooks (opens in new window) are three platforms which host a lot of the ebooks you will find on reading lists and in iDiscover.

 Platform providers are encouraged and expected to publish information describing the accessibility of their platforms to users with disabilities via a platform accessibility statement.

-We have started to add links to accessibility statements for ebook and ejournal platforms listed in the Databases A-Z and the ebooks LibGuide.
+We add links to accessibility statements for ebook and ejournal platforms listed in the Databases A-Z and the ebooks LibGuide.
 You can also use SearchBOX finder to search or browse eresource and publisher platforms' accessibility statements.

 Information about buildings, services and facilities can go out of date quickly.
 If you discover any incorrect information on any of the websites linked from this page, please email disability@lib.cam.ac.uk.
 We will contact the site owners and ask them to update their pages.